The Social Edge of Intelligence: Individual Gain, Collective Loss

 Key Takeaways

-• Microsoft/CMU study of 319 knowledge workers across 936 tasks: 40% of AI-assisted tasks involved zero critical thinking; confidence in AI output correlated inversely with cognitive effort invested.
+• Microsoft/CMU study of 319 knowledge workers across 936 tasks: 40% of AI-assisted tasks involved zero critical thinking; higher confidence in AI output correlated with lower cognitive effort invested.

-• Epoch AI projects quality-adjusted human-generated text exhaustion between 2026 and 2032; the author argues the springs feeding the reservoir are drying up, not just being drained.
+• Epoch AI projects the quality human text supply (~300 trillion tokens) exhausted between 2026 and 2032; the author argues new human-generated content is also slowing, not just the reservoir being drained.

 Hacker News Comment Review